 EP Jayarajan | Photo: Mathrubhumi

-Following the incident last month, the two protesters and another YC member were booked for attempt to murder by the Kerala police.
+Following the incident last month, the two protestors and another Youth Congress member were booked for attempt to murder by the Kerala police.

 (with inputs from PTI)